cseanburns/research-notebook/source/_posts/2013-06-24-higher-education-salaries.markdown

-The analysis won't be straightforward until I can determine if there's any regularity to how higher administration titles are named.
+The analysis won't be straightforward until I can determine if there's any regularity to how higher administration titles are named or what all the administration titles are.
 But it's trivial to get some quick information from the data.

 First, I can see how many people are employed by MU: